Inebriateduck/RedEye_Pipeline/README.md

 # Automated-Contact-scraping
-### This is still actively under development - currently working on adding parralel processing.
+### This is still actively under development - currently working on merging Scraper and Hex-breaker into a unified pipeline.
-This is a heavily modified version of a contact information mining script coded by Phi-Yen Nguyen.
-The R script has been modified to increase scalability by enabling automated processing of all CSV files within a single folder as opposed processing files in a discontinuous manner.
-The R.Utils library has also been added to prevent the script from hanging when it encounters a faulty PMID, alongside redundant checks to ensure that there are articles and data contained within the target file / PMID.
+**Scraper** is R script is designed to mine target PMIDs for data.
+It is designed to be easily scalable with the capabilities of the users hardware - the more CPU cores you have, the faster you'll be able to mine your target information from a list of PMIDs.
+It incorporates R.Utils as well as 2 other redundant failsafes in case the program runs into a issue when processing a target PMID, as well as post-extraction renaming to allow automation.

-The script has also been modified to allow automated renaming of output files in a specific format.
-This process assumes that the input files follow the following naming format: PMIDs_PRAttitudesofAIC_XXXX-XXXX_MMMDDYYXY where XY = initials.
+Post extraction renaming assumes that the input files follow the following naming format: PMIDs_PRAttitudesofAIC_XXXX-XXXX_MMMDDYYXY where XY = initials.
 This section is not strictly necessary for the code to function and can be replaced with a different function to simply rename the file as an output of the target file.

   To do so, replace: